Quick Answer: CenturyLink vs. Spectrum

 For the majority of households, Spectrum comes out ahead thanks to a stronger combination of speed, value, and customer satisfaction.
 That said, CenturyLink has genuine advantages for customers who value the specific strengths that CenturyLink brings, such as price for life guarantee most.

-Ultimately, the best provider for you depends on what is available at your address and what you value most.
+Ultimately, the best provider for you depends on what is available at your address.
+What you value most.
 We encourage you to check availability for both CenturyLink and Spectrum at your specific location before making a final decision.

 Frequently Asked Questions